Culture Secretary Jeremy Hunt warns on football racism

 Mr Hunt also defended doubling the budget for the opening and closing ceremonies of the London Olympics in times of austerity.

 The culture secretary said: "This will be the biggest, longest ad for our country in our history.
-This is the time to bang the drum for all that's brilliant about our country."'Kick it out'
+This is the time to bang the drum for all that's brilliant about our country."

 At a charity reception last month, Mr Cameron said: "My message is clear.
 We will not tolerate racism in Britain.